Ask Experts Questions for FREE Help!

 Cynthia514

-Jan 29, 2009, 11:52 AM
+Jan 29, 2009, 12:52 PM

-Sorry acctgwizaard, I don't think it's the carrying value. it just a cash payment and we'll pay the same amount everytime we have to pay interest.
+Sorry acctgwizaard, I don't think it's the carrying value.
+It just a cash payment and we'll pay the same amount every time we have to pay interest.
 The interest expense will be less than the cash payment (due to the premium).
 Take the difference of interest expense and cahs payment, subtract it from the bondpayable (the amount remaining from previous period).
 That's your carrying value for this period after the cash payment has been made.